Running 70B Models Locally — Exact VRAM by Quantization

 Q3_K_M is where you start noticing.
 Math problems that Q4 handles cleanly will occasionally fail at Q3.
 Multi-step reasoning chains break more often.
 If you’re running on an RTX 5090 and Q3 is your only option, it works.
 Just know you’re leaving quality on the table.

 Q2_K is not worth running.
 At 70B, even the higher quantization tolerance can’t save Q2 from significant output degradation.
-If Q2 is your only option, run a 32B model at Q4 instead.
+If Q2 is your only option, run a 27B model or an MoE at Q4 instead.
 You’ll get better results.

 When 70B Is Worth It